MaTToX3/laravel-validation-test-utilities/README.md

 ## Installation

 Download and copy the TestUtilites.php trait into tests/ folder of your Laravel project.
+It will test your requests against 422 response status and check the validation errors.

 ## Usage